kmaida/angular-mediacheck/README.md

 Thank you!

 ## Changelog

+* 03/24/2017 - rename repo to `angular-mediacheck` to match Angular branding guidelines and honor release of Angular 4
 * 03/23/2017 - simplified code in helper service and in components
 * 03/01/2017 - cleaned up code to comply with angular-cli rc linting rules
 * 11/21/2016 - added a getter in `MediacheckService` that returns the key of the active media query